The leaflet is detailed below, or you can download the 'Neonatal Unit - Information for Parents' leaflet in PDF.

 Access to the Neonatal Unit and Security

 To gain access to the unit you have to press the corresponding button for the room where your baby is being cared for, on the intercom system outside the main door to the Neonatal Unit.
 Staff will check your details and who you have come to see, before letting you in.
 If you are unsure, press ‘Reception/ The Hub Reception” and the Ward Clerk will check your details and allow you access.
 Please be aware that they are not on duty overnight so if there is no response, please press for one of the other rooms and someone will help you.

 For the safety and security of your baby, please do not let any other person come in the door behind you or open the door for another person.

 - Remove all outdoor coats and handbags / bags and leave in the lockers provided before entering the nursery.

 - Please do not leave any valuables unattended in these areas, as the Trust cannot be held responsible for any loss.
 Lockers are provided for parents at the main entrance, the digital code for these will be given to you on arrival and you can keep this locker for the extent of your stay.

 - Remove all watches, bracelets and rings (except plain wedding rings) and roll up your sleeves.

-- Before entering the nursery apply the alcohol hand gel again which is located by the nursery doors.
+- Before entering the any of the clinical rooms apply the alcohol hand gel again which is located by the

 - Remember to always gel your hands before and after touching your baby.

-- When leaving the nursery reapply the alcohol gel again using the gel located outside each nursery.
+- When leaving the room reapply the alcohol gel again using the gel located outside each door.

-- Each time you return to the nursery you must repeat this process.
+- Each time you return to the room you must repeat this process.

 It is the neonatal unit’s practice that only parents and grandparents should touch the baby while in intensive care to reduce the risk of transferring any infection.